chilliard99/CEN3031/Sprint1.md

 Issues:

      front:
+     - Displaying Basic Cards
+     - Card Selection feature
-     - Displaying Basic Cards, Card Selection feature, Add Angular Material
+     - Add Angular Material

      back:
      - Back-end Testing: Starting from scratch meant no testing structure, and so a basic project and data structure was needed to begin testing the code through Go.